 How to Fish a Jig

 If a tournament angler could keep only one lure, a huge number would choose a jig.
-The jig is the lure that catches big fish—it produces some of the largest bass of every season—and it works in cold water, warm water, deep water, and heavy cover.
+The jig is the lure that catches big fish-it produces some of the largest largemouth bass of every season-and it works in cold water, warm water, deep water, and heavy cover.
 But the jig is also the lure most beginners abandon fastest, because it does not catch fish on its own.
 It demands that you understand the bottom, detect subtle bites, and develop a feel for what your line is telling you.
-Learn the jig, and you become a better angler at everything else.
+Learn the jig, and you become a better angler at everything else, which is why it earns a place in our fishing techniques library.
 Here is how.

 What a Jig Is